 2. Consider Your Options – are you willing to sell your practice and walk away into retirement or to another scenario?
 Or would you prefer to have an associate buy you out over time?
 Or perhaps you’d like to take a bit of both routes, where you sell your practice and then switch roles to continue working for the new owner, as their associate (we call this the Sell & Switch).
 Despite what some chiropractic practice brokers say, there is no “best” transition option; but there are options that fit your situation better than others.

 3. Value Your Practice – Because you don’t have the experience or perspective of selling many practices, you are very likely to incorrectly estimate your practice’s value and cause problems.
 On one side of the fence, DIYers err on the low side and therefore sell their practice for much less than the “fair market value.”
 On the high side of the fence, sellers price their baby way too high and never find a buyer or a willing lender who will enable the practice to sell.
-(In contrast, when we work with a client, we value the practice from multiple angles and show you the range of what your practice is worth so that you can make a confident and competent decision of how to best price the practice.)
+Understandably, your chiropractic practice value is an emotional issue.
+However, properly valuing a practice is a key to your successful sale.
+That’s why when we work with a client to get a chiropractic practice valuation, we value the practice from multiple angles and show you the range of what your practice is worth so that you can make a confident and competent decision of how to best price the practice.

 4. Find Your Buyer – Unfortunately, the majority of chiropractors who try to figure out how to sell a chiropractic practice and then attempt it themselves do not ever get out of the starting gates for their sale because they don’t know how to find the right buyers.
 The average owner puts an ad in their local state association and maybe a few feelers out in the community or among friends (which can be dangerous, as it breaches your confidentiality).
 Then they wait and wait for a buyer to appear.
 But chiropractic practice sales is a numbers game.
 Without enough demand, your practice won’t sell.
 I’ve spoken to many chiropractors over the years who have attempted to sell their own practices unsuccessfully and most will tell me that they received a few or a handful of inquiries.
 Certainly, you only need one buyer but it’s highly unlikely a small handful is enough to find a great fit.
 (On the other hand, our current “record” is delivering 82 prospects for one of our clients who was looking to sell their practice.
 Obviously, not all were a great fit for the sale, but having a large number of prospects will help you avoid that desperate feeling that you need to take any offer, no matter how bad it is.)